SuPPoLzZ/embbeded-linux-labs-Daniel-Lasecki-school/lab2/Compilation_process_and_libraries.md

 ### Lab assignment

+For practical advise, be sure to read the notes at the end of this chapter.

 Your first task is to study what shared libraries your executable "lab2" requires, and return your findings as text document in your repository `embedded-linux-labs/lab2/libraries.md` (have a quick look at markdown format while doing this, you have examples all around the repository!)
 - where is your executable located in VM, and where in raspi is it copied to?
 - use `file` command to check for what architecture the executable was built for